-From a security perspective there are two types of business owners; those who have experienced a ransomware outbreak in their business, and those who haven’t.
+From a security perspective there are two types of business owners; those that have experienced a ransomware outbreak in their business, and those that haven’t.
 Conversations with either group are drastically different.
 People who’ve had the misfortune of being at the mercy of a ransomware virus will tell you how surprisingly disruptive it is to their business continuity.
 Even with up-to-date backups and a highly responsive IT staff / company, some downtime is unavoidable.
-Under less favorable conditions that downtime can extends to days and even weeks.
+Under less favorable conditions that downtime can extend to days and even weeks.

 Can’t my data just be decrypted?
 There has to be a work around.

 If you were given two very large prime numbers it would be relatively easy to find the product of those numbers.
 However, if you were given a massive number and asked to find the two numbers that when multiplied together, equal the original…well that is a far more difficult task.
 One that even modern computers cannot solve efficiently.
-Encryption is impossible to shortcut.
+Encryption is just math and it’s impossible to shortcut.

 How did this virus get in?